 Senior Community Service Employment Program

 The Senior Community Service Employment Program (SCSEP) gives lower-income, mature adults (55 or older) opportunities to join or re-enter the workforce.
-This year, we will provide job-skills training for 125 individuals who will gain valuable workplace tools and benefit local non-profits and public agencies while they develop their work skills:
+We provide paid job-skills training so unemployed individuals gain valuable workplace tools and benefit local non-profits and public agencies.

 The program provides more than 40 million community service hours to public and nonprofit agencies, allowing them to enhance and provide needed services.

 The Senior Community Service Employment Program through Chattanooga Goodwill requirements:

 - Be a resident of Hamilton, Bradley, McMinn, Rhea, Meigs or Polk counties in Tennessee